evmts/tevm-monorepo/plugins/README.md

 ## rollup-plugin

-A rollup/vite plugin for evmts built with @evmts/unplugin
+A rollup plugin for evmts built with @evmts/unplugin

 ## ts-plugin